 We believe that the Agency RMBS market presents opportunities for earning attractive risk-adjusted returns due to several factors, including attractive financing spreads and a steady demand for Agency RMBS.
 The spread between the cost of funding for, and the yield on, Agency RMBS assets continues to create attractive investment opportunities in this asset class.
 On December 12, 2012, the Federal Open Market Committee released a statement indicating that it would maintain the target range for the federal funds rate at 0% to 0.25% and that it continues to anticipate that economic conditions, including low rates of resource utilization and a subdued outlook for inflation over the medium term, are likely to warrant exceptionally low levels for the federal funds rate at least through late 2014.
-Furthermore, although U.S. Government intervention such as Operation Twist in late 2011, the extension of the program in the summer of 2012 and the third round of quantitative easing, or QE3, announced in September 2012 suggest lower Agency RMBS spreads, we believe our Agency RMBS acquisition strategy targets pools that will continue to display attractive spread characteristics due to the lower inherent prepayment characteristics of those pools.
-As a result, we expect favorable Agency RMBS return dynamics on our target assets to continue for the foreseeable future.
+Our Agency RMBS acquisition strategy targets pools with favorable prepayment characteristics.
+As a result, we expect our Agency RMBS to display attractive spread characteristics and returns even in a more normalized spread environment after the U.S. Federal Reserve tapers its quantitative easing programs.